mrunalbrahmbhatt/Utilities/README.md

 ### Suggestion

-Please share your suggestions or if you find the better way to do it @it.mrunal@gmail.com.
+Please share your suggestions or if you find the better way to do it @ it.mrunal@gmail.com.

+### Thanks

+Thanks to [https://twitter.com/RichardHauer] (@RichardHauer) for sharing expert powershell script guide.

 Happy Sharing.